Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Methodology

 \item \cite{doi:10.1287/mnsc.1050.0436} examine the bullwhip effect in a four-tier supply chain (retailer, wholesaler, distributor, factory) with ordering and delivery lags.
 The hypothesis is that sharing dynamic inventory information across the supply chain reduces order oscillations.

 \item \cite{doi:10.1287/mnsc.1100.1258} investigate how sellers set reservation prices in second-price auctions with $n$ potential buyers, where buyers’ private values are drawn from a cube-root distribution.
-The main hypothesis is that the seller’s chosen reservation price increases with the number of bidders ($n = 1, 4, 7, 10$).
+The main hypothesis is that the seller's chosen reservation price increases with the number of bidders ($n = 1, 4, 7, 10$).

 \item \cite{doi:10.1287/mnsc.1070.0806} study the role of regret and feedback in first-price sealed-bid auctions.
 They consider two feedback conditions.
-Under Loser’s Regret, subjects see the winning price and the size of their missed opportunity (resale value minus winning bid, or zero if they won).
-Under Winner’s Regret, subjects see the second-highest bid and how much they left on the table (their bid minus the second-highest bid, or zero if they did not win).
-The hypothesis is that providing both types of feedback leads to lower average bids than providing only Loser’s Regret.
+Under Loser's Regret, subjects see the winning price and the size of their missed opportunity (resale value minus winning bid, or zero if they won).
+Under Winner's Regret, subjects see the second-highest bid and how much they left on the table (their bid minus the second-highest bid, or zero if they did not win).
+The hypothesis is that providing both types of feedback leads to lower average bids than providing only Loser's Regret.

 \item \cite{doi:10.1287/mnsc.1070.0788} test two-part tariffs as a mechanism to improve supply chain efficiency, varying the framing as either a fixed fee or a quantity discount.
 The hypothesis is that efficiency is higher under the quantity-discount framing than under the fixed-fee framing.